gabslim912/lifftcashew3/_donors/shelter-for-life-international.md

   faith-based relief and development organization with over 30 years of experience in providing sustainable development and humanitarian assistance to post-conflict countries around the world.
-donor_or_partner_contribution: We address disaster relief and the long-term development needs of the communities we serve, by tailoring and implementing a range of contextually sensitive programs like shelter and infrastructure restoration and building, livelihood and economic development, education, training and awareness campaigns, capacity
+donor_or_partner_contribution: Shelter for Life address disaster relief and the long-term development needs of the communities we serve, by tailoring and implementing a range of contextually sensitive programs like shelter and infrastructure restoration and building, livelihood and economic development, education, training and awareness campaigns, capacity